Understanding the foreclosure process in LA is an important part of navigating your own home foreclosure.

 If the sale proceeds from the auction isn’t enough to cover the loan, sometimes a deficiency judgment can be issued against the borrower.

-A deficiency judgement is where the bank gets a judgement against you, the borrower, for the remaining funds owed to the bank after the foreclosure sale.
+A deficiency judgment is where the bank gets a judgment against you, the borrower, for the remaining funds owed to the bank after the foreclosure sale.

 Because every state is different, here’s a great resource that lays out the state by state deficiency judgement laws.

 It’s usually better to avoid a foreclosure auction.
 Instead, call the bank, or work with a reliable real estate firm like us at Louisiana Direct Home Buyers.

 Experienced investors like us can help by negotiating directly with banks to lower the amount you owe in a sale – or remove it, regardless if your home is worth less than you owe.

 If you need to sell a property near New Orleans, we can help.